rss logo

 Install and Configure

-• Install prerequisites:
+• Install the prerequisites:

 root@desktop:~# apt update && apt install cifs krb5-user ntp